-Shopping In Style Judging Time: Thursday July 11, 9:00 a.m.
-Judging Location: Redeemer Lutheran Church - Superintendent: Megan Rippe Public Style Revue: Thursday July 11, 7:00 p.m.
+Judging Time: Thursday July 17, 9:00 a.m.
+Judging Location: Redeemer Lutheran Church - Superintendent: Megan Rippe Public Style Revue: Thursday July 17, 7:00 p.m.
 Redeemer Lutheran Church

-1. 4-Her must have selected clothing worn in the contest, or helped in selecting it.

-2. Each contestant may enter one outfit in each of four classes:
+- Buymanship is a county level event and entries are not eligible for State Fair exhibition. - 1.
+4-Her must have selected clothing worn in the contest, or helped in selecting it. - 2.
+Each contestant may enter one outfit in each of four classes: